Realm667/WolfenDoom/README.md

 - A combination of low-poly models and hi-resolution sprite assets to create the perfect retro feeling
 - Devastating armaments from the battlefields of WWII
 - Interactive NPCs that support the twisted plot's progress and help you understand the game
-- Beautiful special effects (weather, elements, explosions, etc.)
+- Beautiful special effects (weather, elements, explosions, shaders etc.)
+- Achievement system
+- Custom launcher
+- Mutators
 - Switchable developer commentaries
 - And Much, much more!